-- Your symptoms, including any that seem unrelated to the reason for your appointment
+- Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began.

-- Key personal information, including whether you have allergies or asthma and family medical history
+- Key personal information, including whether you have allergies or asthma, and family medical history.

-- All medications, vitamins or other supplements you've recently been taking, including the doses
+- All medicines, vitamins or other supplements you take, including doses.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

 - What's the most likely cause of my symptoms?